Traditional Zurich club Mascotte closes - are young people really to blame?

 Concerts will take place in the Plaza

 Club Mascotte is a Zurich institution and is one of the oldest clubs in Switzerland.
-Since its opening in 1916 in the Corso building on Sechseläutenplatz, the club has played a key role in shaping Zurich's cultural history.
+Since it opened in 1916 in the Corso building on Sechseläutenplatz, the club has played a key role in shaping Zurich's cultural history.

 For four generations, the Mascotte was a meeting place for music lovers, dance enthusiasts and night owls, where international greats such as Louis Armstrong, Josephine Baker and Sammy Davis Jr. performed.